 I Hate to Tell You: We Can Still Get It Right

-When the history of this era is written I suspect historians will be asking the question, “How did you get so much so wrong for so long?”
+When the history of this era is written I suspect historians will be asking the question, “How did they get so much so wrong for so long?”

 White people get it wrong that we are inherently deserving of better jobs, healthcare, education, property, and respect, and ignore the structures created to ensure it.

-We get it wrong whenever we claim current climate warming isn’t created by human action, or that even if it isn’t (and I’m the one who’s wrong about this), that we can’t dramatically slow the rate and decrease its impact.
+We get it wrong whenever we claim current climate warming isn’t created by human action, or that even among those who claim it isn’t, that we don’t do everything we can to slow the rate and decrease its impact.

 Preaching Message #1: We’re Human